Gadangadang/Fys-Stk4155/README.md

 This is the project repository for the course Fys-Stk4155.

-Collaborators are Sakarias Frette, Mikkel Metzsch Jensen and William Hirst
+Collaborators are Sakarias Frette, Mikkel Metzsch Jensen and William Hirst.
+Sakarias Frette is doing a master thesis in Computational Physics on Unsupervised Learning on particle collision data.
+William Hirst is doing a master thesis in Computational Physics on Supervised Learning on particle collision data.
+Mikkel Metzch Jensen is doing a master thesis in Computational Material Science on Machine learning on lattice structures.

 To install requirements do:
 pip install -r requirements

-If one is using the Macbook M1 laptops, (Air/Pro), one needs to take a few more steps in order to run tensorflow.
-Assuming one does not have macOS 12.0+ installed, run the following commands:
+If one is using the Macbook M1 laptops, (Air or Pro), one needs to take a few more steps in order to run tensorflow.
+Assuming one does not have macOS 12.0+ installed, follow these steps here.
+If one have that version, simple follow the steps listed in the source at the bottom of the page.

 First, remove current conda software, and install conda with miniforge
 ```